1729

 |> Seq.concat

-It gives all the possible combinations numbers.
-Again in tuple I am returning result and numbers that are being cubed and added.
-Same reason for display purpose.
+It gives all the possible combinations of numbers.
+Again, in the tuple, I'm returning the result and the numbers that are being cubed and added.
+Same reason for display purposes.

 Now, time for truth.